The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Koopman methods: Theory and application

 In our study, we project the Koopman eigenfunctions onto data on all pressure levels while the input data for the eigenproblem is only levels between the upper troposphere to the middle stratosphere.
 In figure \ref{fig:scheme}, we give a visual overview of the inputs and outputs of this method.
 We show a sample interval of the input data (zonal-mean zonal-wind from 10 to 125 $\mathrm{hPa}$) and one of the output Koopman eigenpairs.
-The Koopman eigenfunction $\zeta_k$ is associated with eigenfrequency $0.42737 \, \mathrm{yr}^{-1} \approx 28$ month period, and the Koopman mode $M_k$ is given from the projection zonal-mean zonal-wind from 1 to 1000 $\mathrm{hPa}$ onto $\zeta_k$.
+The Koopman eigenfunction $\zeta_k$ is associated with eigenfrequency $0.42737 \, \mathrm{yr}^{-1} \approx 28$ month period, and the Koopman mode $M_k$ is given from the projection of the zonal-mean zonal-wind from 1 to 1000 $\mathrm{hPa}$ onto $\zeta_k$.
 This Koopman mode has many aspects of the QBO, as to be expected from its period, including the downward propagating easterly and westerly jets.
 As discussed in section \ref{sec:construction}, a more complete representation of the QBO requires inclusion of additional harmonics.

-One limitation of the method worth reiterating is the assumption that the dynamical system is stationary in the sense that it has an invariant probability measure.
-Clearly, this assumption is unrealistic for post-industrial climate data, but a minor violation does not appear to greatly affect results.
-If the data were too non-stationary, the decomposition can result in nonconstant eigenfunctions with nonzero mean, essentially trends in the record.
-No trends appear in our analysis of the historical record, but it could be an issue with longer climate change projection simulations.
+One potential limitation of the used method is the assumption that the dynamical system is stationary with an invariant probability measure.
+Clearly, this assumption is not strictly true for post-industrial climate data, but this violation does not appear to greatly affect results.
+Highly non-stationary data will result in a decomposition with eigenfunctions with nonzero mean and a purely real eigenfunction --- essentially trend modes in the decomposition.
+No trends appear in our analysis of the historical record, but they could (and do) appear in analysis of longer climate change projection simulations or variables with more obvious trends, such as tropical sea surface temperatures.